Dear friends: After 21 shows of "Tough Nut to Crack","our original cast bids you adios --

 —Jonathan Klate, acupuncturist, songwriter/singer and more

-contact Ira Bryck at (413) 545 1537or email Ira Bryck about bringing "A Tough Nut to Crack"to your organization or conference, or seeing them when they come to your town.
+contact Ira Bryck at (413) 545 4545 or email Ira Bryck about bringing "A Tough Nut to Crack "to your organization or conference, or seeing them when they come to your town.